joiedevivre02/Predicting-House-Loan/README.md

 # Predicting-House-Loan

+# Highest accuracy achieved so far is 89.45% using c5.0 Decision Tree algorithm.
+# will continue to update as we improve the accuracy using other algorithms with hyperparameter tuning

 In this capstone, it will be demonstrated how one business process can be optimized by application of data analytics.
 Inferences backed by statistical analysis will be explained in a simplified context by use of data mining and data visualization. <br />

 Problem Statement: <br />